 That is no longer a hypothetical question.
 As our attention will no longer be directed at operating the vehicle, in-vehicle entertainment will become far more important.
 Ever-more-impressive infotainment systems already allow the drivers as well as the passengers to gather important information about their car and journey, while also being entertained, and this trend will only continue to accelerate.

 Judging from concept cars showcased at auto shows around the world, these infotainment systems will no longer be contained to solely the center console but will instead stretch across the entire dashboard (see Figure 1) while also including screens on the steering wheel, the backs of front-seat headrests, and even on the windshield with head-up displays, which allow drivers to see directions and other crucial information without taking their eyes off the road.
 Figure 1 depicts the type of integrated cockpit you might see in the near future.

 These ever-more-complex systems will provide drivers and passengers with an incredible assortment of benefits in the Head Unit or Integrated Cockpit such as navigation, car diagnostic information, wireless and Bluetooth® connectivity, music selection, and video entertainment.
 All of these functions will require significant data processing.
 Additionally, the screens used to display this information will not only increase in number and size, but also in resolution, thus requiring more power.

 Today, infotainment systems that run off of a car battery typically use 3 A to 4 A to supply power to the processor and displays.
 This is sufficient for powering only one display; this power level can also sufficiently support the processor.
 But larger, more numerous displays increase the power requirements accordingly, with many systems requiring 6 A of current off the battery and some elaborate systems requiring 8 A to 10 A.

 As a result, engineers need to look for DC/DC buck converter and controller products that offer the power, electromagnetic interference (EMI) performance and efficiency that these types of applications require.
-With infotainment systems operating off of car batteries, it will become increasingly important to use high-efficiency power solutions to minimize the amount of heat put out by the system, while also ensuring that the battery doesn’t dissipate heat excessively when the car is off.
+With infotainment systems operating off of car batteries, it will become increasingly important to use high-efficiency power solutions to minimize the amount of heat put out by the system.